noldorf/unearthedBA/_posts/2020-07-01-DiscussionPart2.md

 *This is the second part of the series “How to prepare for a discussion”.
 The first part about tips I have learnt over the past years on how to prepare for a discussion can be found [here](https://www.unearthedba.com/discussionpart1/).
 In this second part I want to talk about rhetorical distractions and how to react to them.*

-Have you been in a conversation and after a while you noticed the topic moved to an unwanted direction?
+Have you been in a conversation and after a while you noticed the topic moved went in a completely unwanted direction?
 What could have happened?
 It could be that you or the other person used a rhetorical distraction - unconsciously or even intentionally.
 There are a lot of rhetorical distraction and it is a good practice to notice some of them so that you are not fooled by them.
 I want to talk about two distraction that are often used: the straw man fallacy and whataboutism.

 ### Straw Man Fallacy
 The straw man fallacy describes the rejection of an (intentionally) misinterpreted argument.
 As a result both parties are in the middle of a discussion which one person didn’t want to have in the first place.
 But because we often react spontaneously in a conversational situational we automatically respond to the twisted statement of our opponent.